 When to Contact a Medical Professional

-Contact your health care provider right away if you have come in contact with a person who has diphtheria.
+Contact your provider right away if you have come in contact with a person who has diphtheria.

 Diphtheria is a rare disease.
 It is also a reportable disease, and any cases are often publicized in the newspaper or on television.
 This helps you to know if diphtheria is present in your area.

 Routine childhood immunizations and adult boosters prevent the disease.